spudtrooper/spudtrooper.github.io/articles/fromcurltogo/index.md

 1. Find the request you want in the Chrome dev console
 2. Copy it as a *curl* command
 3. Paste the curl command into the terminal, and
-4. Iterate to figure out the canonical values to send
+4. Iterate to figure out the canonical shape of the request
 5. Once you've arrived at a canonical request, translate that into code

-This works, but (4) can be annoying to iterate and deal with tihngs like URL encoding and potentially big blobs of text.
+This works, but (4) can be annoying to iterate and deal with things like URL encoding, string quoting, and potentially big blobs of text.

 I've found an easier way to go from curl to Go is to convert the curl command directly into Go code, with all the bits that you need to edit exposed for easy editing, and iterate on this working Go code from the start.

+[github.com/spudtrooper/goutil](https://github.com/spudtrooper/goutil) provides a means to do this.

 So, instead of pasting the curl command [[example](#example-curl-request)] into a terminal, paste it into a file (say `curl.txt`).
 Then, after you've installed `goutil` with `go install https://github.com/spudtrooper/goutil`, run the following: